-- a-b) The project site has been substantially disturbed by past human activity including field and hay cropping with the use of irrigation piping.
+- a-b) The project site has been substantially disturbed by past human activity including residential development, tilling and grading of soils and residential accessory buildings.
 There are no evident above surface historical or cultural resources present within the project site.
-The project would not cause a substantial adverse change in the significance of an historical resource or archeological resource. - c) The project site is not on or adjacent to any known cemetery or burial area.
+The project would not cause a substantial adverse change in the significance of a historical resource or archeological resource. - c) The project site is not on or adjacent to any known cemetery or burial area.
 Therefore, there is no evidence to suggest that the project would disturb any human remains.

 Although there is no evidence to suggest that the project would result in any significant effect to historical, archeological, paleontological, or unique geologic resource, or human remains, there is always the possibility that such resources or remains could be encountered.
 The Wintu Tribe and the Paskenta Tribe have requested notification of proposed projects located within their geographic area of traditional and cultural affiliation in accordance with Public Resources Code section 21080.3(b), also known as AB52.
 The project is located within the geographic area of traditional and cultural affiliation of both tribes.
-The Department of Resource Management sent a letter to the tribes by certified mail on June 13, 2023 to notify the tribes that the project was under review and to provide the tribes 30 days from the receipt of the letter to request consultation on the project in writing.
-The letter was received by the Wintu Tribe on June 16, 2023 and the Paskenta Tribe on June 15, 2023.
+The Department of Resource Management sent certified tribal consultation letters to each tribe May 7, 2024.
+The letter was received by the Wintu Tribe on May 15, 2024 and the Paskenta Tribe on May 13, 2024.
+As of July 17, 2024, neither of the tribes have responded nor requested formal consultation and no other information was provided to indicate that any archaeological resources are present on site.